Publicspac3/MainMenuFOVChanger/README.md

 THE "NORMAL FOV" IS BASED ON MY SCREEN WHICH IS 1080P IN FULLSCREEN

-how to download and use this: [YOUTUBE LINK HERE]
+How to download and use this: [YOUTUBE LINK HERE]

-All this really does is add a button and a slider; it is cosmetic and mainly for fun. (it's pretty useless)
+All this really does is add a button and a slider; it's cosmetic and mainly for fun. (it's pretty useless)

 im new to coding so a lot is probably garbage lol